osmandapp/web/main/docs/user/navigation/routing/bicycle-based-routing.md

 | *<Translate android="true" ids="routing_attr_allow_private_name"/>* |  Private access restrictions will be ignored when route calculating.  | Tag *[private](https://wiki.openstreetmap.org/wiki/Key:access)* is used in OSM to describe restrictions on the use of highways and other transportation routes, as well as buildings, entrances, amenities, and leisure entities.   |
 |*<Translate android="true" ids="routing_attr_height_obstacles_name"/>* (Android) *Preferred&nbsp;terrain* (iOS) | <details><summary> Elevation data will be used in route calculation: [penalties for roads](../../../technical/osmand-file-formats/osmand-routing-xml.md#penalties-of-elevation-data) with another elevation profile will be set. </summary> ![Use elevation data Android](@site/static/img/navigation/routing/pedestrian_elevation_andr.png)  </details> | This preference can help avoid steep hills or vice versa, prefer them.
 If you choose *hilly* route, preference will be given to hills and mountains.
 If *flat* - to flats, hills will be avoided.
 Less hilly preference is something in between these two options.
 Without elevation data the fastest route as on plain terrain will be calculated. |

+## MTB routing particularities

+The MTB (mountain biking) routing mechanism is the same as bicycle routing.
+Note, that there are some penalties for using [MTB routes](../../map/vector-maps.md#routes), and therefore they are less likely to be offered for cycling to home or to work.

-Other routing settings:
+## Other routing settings

-- The routing algorithm can take into account temporary limitations specified in OpenStreetMap.
+- The routing algorithm can also take into account temporary limitations specified in OpenStreetMap.
 This can be done by using *[<Translate android="true" ids="temporary_conditional_routing"/>](../routing/osmand-routing.md#consider-temporary-limitations)* option.
 Note that in some cases, information from OSM can be outdated.

-- In the [Recalculate route section](../setup/route-navigation.md#route-recalculation) of the Route parameters, you can enable and adjust route recalculation options.
+- In the [*Recalculate route section*](../../navigation/guidance/navigation-settings.md#recalculate-route) of the *Route parameters*, you can enable and adjust route recalculation options.

-- *[<Translate android="true" ids="default_speed_setting_title"/>](../guidance/navigation-settings.md#default-speed--road-speeds)* (Android) or *[<Translate ios="true" ids="road_speeds"/>](../guidance/navigation-settings.md#default-speed--road-speeds)* (iOS) should be set according to your vehicle parameters.
-They are used for the unknown roads without speed limits.
-Mostly it happens, if you navigate by track or online routing.
-- In the [Development section](../guidance/navigation-settings.md#development-settings) of the Route parameters, you can try new routing features, that are under testing now.
+- In the [*Development section*](../guidance/navigation-settings.md#development-settings) of the *Route parameters*, you can try new routing features that are currently in the testing phase.
 Note, that these settings are only available when the [OsmAnd development plugin](../../plugins/development.md) is enabled.

-## MTB routing particularities

-The MTB (mountain biking) routing mechanism is the same as bicycle routing.
-Note, that there are some penalties for using [MTB routes](../../map/vector-maps.md#routes), and therefore they are less likely to be offered for cycling to home or to work.
+- *[<Translate ios="true" ids="road_speeds"/>](../guidance/navigation-settings.md##road-speeds) (iOS)* and *Default speed (Android)*.
+These settings must be set according to the parameters of your vehicle.
+They are used on unknown roads without speed limits.
+This is most often the case if you are navigating on a track or online route.
+    For *iOS* in: *Navigation settings → Route parameters → Road speeds*
+    For *Android* in: *Navigation settings → Vehicle parameters → [<Translate android="true" ids="default_speed_setting_title"/>](../guidance/navigation-settings.md#default-speed--road-speeds)*